Lift or do not lift the lid on a slow cooker, that’s the big question of our time.

-Is it a good idea to lift the lid from slow cooker if it is not done cooking the meal?
+Is it a good idea to lift the lid from the slow cooker if it is not done cooking the meal?
 Is it dangerous?
 Will it ruin the process?
 And what is actually happening inside the pot of your slow cooker?

 Let me answer these and other questions that you might have below.

 Lifting the lid before the meal is done

 You can do it.
 BUT, do it at the end of the cooking.
 My recommendation would be about an hour before the end of cooking time.

-Reason for this is the fact that in the end the biggest part of cooking is done and the thing that is happening in the last hour is melting and deepening of tastes.
+The reason for this is that in the end, the biggest part of cooking is done, and the thing that is happening in the last hour is the melting and deepening of tastes.